Your grief for the parents

 Your own grief

-Your own grief is also likely to hit you hard.
-You may have been very excited about the pregnancy and have already been planning a future with your new grandchild.
-It can take time and be difficult to adjust to this new reality.
+Your own grief is likely to hit you hard.
+You may have been excited about the pregnancy (and birth) and already planned a future with your new grandchild.
+This loss will probably be quite painful, and it will take time to come to terms with what’s happened.

 Seeing your grandchild